jorgicio/jorgicio-gentoo-overlay/README.md

 Then, enable the repo:

     eselect repository enable jorgicio

+After that, use `emaint` (already included in Portage) to sync the repo and its files:

+    emaint sync -r jorgicio

 Now you're ready to use this repo.
 More information about this method, you can find it in the link above.